rq/rq/docs/index.md

 will return `None` when the job is not yet finished, or a non-`None` value when the job has finished (and has a return value, of course).

-{% highlight python %}
+{% highlight pycon %}
 >>> q = Queue()
 >>> result = q.enqueue(say_hello, 'Vincent')
 >>> while not result.return_value:
 ...     print('Job not finished yet.')
 ...     time.sleep(1)
->>> print(result.return_value)
 Job not finished yet.
 Job not finished yet.
+>>> print(result.return_value)
 Hello, Vincent!
 {% endhighlight %}

 In case you are interested in the value of the internally used Redis key, you can access it through the `key` property:

-{% highlight python %}
+{% highlight pycon %}
 >>> result.key
 rq:result:fd50ef88-1f5f-4468-9027-6ed85fcd2b14
 {% endhighlight %}